arcs-njit-edu/docs/docs/Software/programming/python/conda.md

 ```
 Next, edit the `my_environment.yml` file to make sure it has the correct environment name and other settings.
 The last line of the file specifies the path of the environment.

 Once the YAML file ready, you can transfer the `my_environment.yml` file to the new machine or directory where you want to replicate the environment.
-See [cluster access](conda.md#cluster_access.md#transfer-the-data-from-the-local-machine-to-clusters-or-vice-versa) for details on transferring the files to clusters.
+See [cluster file transfer](cluster_access.md#transfer-the-data-from-the-local-machine-to-clusters-or-vice-versa) for details on transferring the files to clusters.

 ### Import Environment on New Machine
 On the new machine, first load Anaconda and initialize conda as before.
 Then, create the